semgrep/semgrep/README.md

 ## Getting Started

-The best place to start with Semgrep is with its online tour: [semgrep.live/tour]().
+The best place to start with Semgrep is its Quick Start: [semgrep.dev/editors]().
 If you skip the tour, [Use Cases]() will give you a high level sense of Semgrep's applications for DevSecOps.

 Semgrep can be installed using `brew`, `pip`, or `docker`: